 Phillip W. Magness is a historian of the 19th Century United States, specializing in slavery, abolitionism, and the American Civil War.
 He is the co-author of the critically acclaimed book “Colonization After Emancipation: Lincoln and the Movement for Black Resettlement” as well as numerous scholarly articles on the history of slavery and mid 19th century economic policy.
 His popular writings on the history of the Civil War have appeared in numerous venues including the Civil War Monitor, Britannica.com, and the New York Times.
 He has also appeared on C-Span’s American History Television for Black History Month, and in the historical documentary film “The Contradictions of Fair Hope.” is a historian of the 19th Century United States, specializing in slavery, abolitionism, and the American Civil War.
 He is the co-author of the critically acclaimed book “Colonization After Emancipation: Lincoln and the Movement for Black Resettlement” as well as numerous scholarly articles on the history of slavery and mid 19th century economic policy.
 His popular writings on the history of the Civil War have appeared in numerous venues including the Civil War Monitor, Britannica.com, and the New York Times.
 He has also appeared on C-Span’s American History Television for Black History Month, and in the historical documentary film “The Contradictions of Fair Hope.”

-Sean Mallon has more than 20 years of investment and start-up experience.
-Prior to his arrival at George Mason University in 2016, he served as senior investment director for the CIT GAP Funds, a seed- and early-stage technology venture fund within the Center for Innovative Technology.
-He oversaw a portfolio of more than 100 companies and led new investments in Virginia-based technology companies committed to rapid growth and the development of innovative products and services.
-He has founded two companies and has worked with several others in senior roles ranging from sales and marketing to product management, supply chain and finance.
-From 1999 to 2003, he was a principal at Mid-Atlantic Venture Funds, a $200 million early-stage venture capital firm focused on the telecommunications and IT industries.
-He holds an AB degree from Princeton University and an MBA from the Wharton School of the University of Pennsylvania.
+Prior to joining Mason, Sean served as Senior Investment Director for the CIT GAP Funds, a seed- and early stage technology venture fund within the Center for Innovative Technology.
+In this role, he oversaw a portfolio of over 100 companies, and led new investments in Virginia-based technology companies committed to rapid growth and the development of innovative products and services.
+Sean has over 20 years of investment and start-up experience focused on aggressive growth, transformation and optimization.
+He has founded two companies, and has worked with several others in senior roles ranging from sales and marketing to product management, supply chain and finance.
+From 1999 to 2003, Sean was a principal at Mid-Atlantic Venture Funds, a $200m early-stage venture capital firm focused on the telecommunications and IT industries.
+Sean holds an AB degree from Princeton University and an MBA from the Wharton School of the University of Pennsylvania.

 Jeremy D. Mayer is an expert on American presidential elections, public opinion, racial politics, and U.S. foreign policy.
 He is the author of several books, including Running On Race: Racial Politics in Presidential Campaigns 1960-2000, American Media Politics in Transition, and 9-11: The Giant Awakens.
 He has spoken on behalf of the U.S. State Department in several countries, and trains U.S. diplomats at the Foreign Service Institute.
 He has appeared on many international, national, and local television programs, including the PBS Newshour, Fox News, CNN, and others.